Payments Developer Guide

 Only the card types explicitly listed here are supported.

-Payment Processors and Supported Card Types
+Payment Processor and Supported Card Types

 Payment Processor